jekalmin/extended_openai_conversation/README.md

         name: '{{item}}'
 ```

-Copy and paste above configuration into `functions.yaml`, then either call `extended_openai_conversation.reload()` or restart Home Assistant.
+Copy and paste above configuration into "Custom Functions" .

 Then you will be able to let OpenAI call your function.